-Option Description SCSI Controller (SCSI default) Enables the integrated SCSI subsystem.
+Option Description Embedded SCSI Controller (SCSI default) Enables the integrated SCSI subsystem.
 This field displays only when RAID is not detected in the system.
 Off disables the SCSI subsystem.
-Embedded RAID Controller Selects between RAID Enabled, SCSI Enabled, or Off.
+Channel A follows the option selected and Channel B can be set to RAID, SCSI, or Off.
+Embedded RAID Controller Selects between RAID, SCSI, or Off.
 The configurable options vary, depending on whether the optional ROMB key and memory are installed.
-1 With the ROMB key and memory module installed - Select either RAID Enabled or Off.
-1 Without the ROMB key and memory module installed - Select either SCSI Enabled or Off.
+With the ROMB key and memory module installed - Select either RAID or Off.
+Without the ROMB key and memory module installed - Select either SCSI or Off.
+Channel A follows the option selected and Channel B can be set to RAID, SCSI, or Off.
+If the Channel A displays RAID, Channel B can be set to RAID, SCSI, or Off.
 IDE CD-ROM Controller (Auto default) Enables the integrated IDE controller.
 When set to Auto , each channel of the integrated IDE controller is enabled if IDE devices are attached to the channel and the external IDE controller is not detected.
-Diskette Controller Enables or disables the system's diskette drive controller.
+Diskette Controller (Auto default) Enables or disables the system's diskette drive controller.
 When Auto is selected, the system turns off the controller when necessary to accommodate a controller card installed in an expansion slot.
 You can also configure the drive as read-only.
-When using the readonly setting, the drive cannot be used to write to a disk.
+When using the read-only setting, the drive cannot be used to write to a disk.
 USB Controller (On with BIOS support default) Enables or disables the system's USB ports.
 Options are On with BIOS support , On without BIOS support , or Off .
 Disabling the USB ports makes system resources available for other devices.
 Embedded Gb NIC1 (Enabled with PXE default) Enables or disables the system's integrated NIC.
 Options are Enabled without PXE , Enabled with PXE , and Disabled .
 PXE support allows the system to boot from the network.
 Changes take effect after the system reboots.
 MAC Address Displays the MAC address for the integrated 10/100/1000 NIC.
 This field does not have user-selectable settings.
 Embedded Gb NIC2 (Enabled with PXE default) Enables or disables the system's integrated NIC.
 Options are Enabled without PXE , Enabled with PXE , and Disabled .
 PXE support allows the system to boot from the network.
 Changes take effect after the system reboots.
 MAC Address Displays the MAC address for the integrated 10/100/1000 NIC.
 This field does not have user-selectable settings.
 Serial Port 1 (COM1 default) Serial Port 1 options are COM1, COM3, BMC Serial, BMC NIC, and Off.
 If an optional remote access controller (RAC) is installed in the system, RAC is an additional option.
 Serial port 1 shares three usage models.
 For standard usage, serial port 1 attempts to use COM1 first, and then COM3.
-For BMC usage, serial port 1 uses the COM1 address and communication can be either via the serial port or the integrated shared NIC.
-RAC control uses only the COM1 address.
-NOTE: Off and COM3 are not available options when Console Redirection is set to use serial port 1.
-Speaker (On default) Sets the integrated speaker On or Off .
+For BMC usage serial port 1 uses the COM1 address and communication can be either via the Serial port or the integrated shared NIC.
+RAC control use only the COM1 address.

+NOTE: Off and COM3 are not available options when Console Redirection is set to use Serial Port 1.
+Speaker (On default) Sets the integrated speaker On or Off.
 A change to this option takes effect immediately (rebooting the system is not required).